 - If the Immediate file synchronization check box is selected, the File Watcher is invoked as soon as any changes are made to the source code.

 The transpiler stores the generated output in a separate file.
 The file has the name of the source CoffeeScript file and the extension js or js.map depending on the transpiler type.
-The location of the generated files is defined in the Output Paths text box of the New Watcher dialog.
+The location of the generated files is defined in the Output paths to refresh text box of the New Watcher dialog.
 Based on this setting, PhpStorm detects transpiler output.
 However, in the Project Tree, they are shown under the source .coffee file which is now displayed as a node.

 PhpStorm can perform static analyses of your CoffeeScript code without actually running a transpiler and display the predicted transpilation output in the dedicated read-only viewer.